 Chargeback On Debit and Credit Cards

-Many people in Ireland think that purchases made with a credit card are somehow better protected against faults or non-delivery.But – the protection provided in the form of chargeback on Debit or Credit Cards in Ireland is the same.
-In the UK – their Consumer Credit Act (Section 75) specifies that credit card providers are […]
+Many people in Ireland think that purchases made with a credit card are somehow better protected against faults or non-delivery.But – in Ireland ,there is no difference in the protection provided in the form of chargeback on Debit or Credit Cards .
+In the UK – the Consumer Credit Act (Section 75) specifies that credit […]

 Continue reading…